-If the CHECK ENGINE light comes on while you are driving, have your vehicle checked/repaired by your SUBARU dealer as soon as possible.
+If the CHECK ENGINE warning light/ malfunction indicator lamp comes on while you are driving, have your vehicle checked/repaired by your SUBARU dealer as soon as possible.
 Continued vehicle operation without having the emission control system checked and repaired as necessary could cause serious damage, which may not be covered by your vehicle's warranty.